PostgreSQL DELETE Rows from Select

 Parameters

-• with-query: the WITH clause allows us to reference one or more subqueries to be referenced by name in DELETE query.
+• with-query: the WITH clause allows you to reference one or more subqueries by name inside the DELETE query.

 • table-name: the name of the table from which records are to be deleted.

-• alias: this is a substitute for the name of the target table.
+• alias: a substitute for the name of the target table.

-• using-list: table expressions to allow columns from other tables to be used in WHERE clause.
+• using-list: table expressions that allow columns from other tables to be used in the WHERE clause.

 • condition(s): optional.
-They are the conditions that must be satisfied for records to be deleted.
+These are the conditions that must be satisfied for records to be deleted.
 If this section is not provided, all table-name records will be deleted.

-• cursor-name: the cursor to be used in WHERE CURRENT OF condition.
-The lastly fetched row by this cursor will be deleted.
+• cursor-name: the cursor to be used in the WHERE CURRENT OF condition.
+The last row fetched by this cursor will be deleted.

-• output-expression: the expression to be processed and returned by DELETE statement after the deletion of every row.
+• output-expression: the expression to be processed and returned by the DELETE statement after every row is deleted.

 • output-name: the name to be used for the returned column.

-Note that since the DELETE statement deletes the entire row, you don’t need to specify the column names.
+Note that since the DELETE statement deletes the entire row, you do not need to specify the column names.

 PostgreSQL Delete Query with One Condition

-The DELETE statement can be used with a single condition.
-The condition is set using the WHERE clause.
+The DELETE statement can be used with a single condition, which is set using the WHERE clause.
 Consider the Price table with the following data:

 PostgreSQL Delete Query with One Condition